EliteCoder20/Eth-Beginner-Project/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details
+This project is licensed under the MIT- see the LICENSE.md file for details